Massive Gauge Theories from Consistency Conditions of Amplitudes: Introduction

 Despite those achievements, the project of constructing massive gauge theories from amplitudes is still not wholly satisfactory.
-The spinor formalism, though very usefull in constructing 3-point amplitudes, is still essentially making use of unitarity in constructing 4-point amplitudes.
+The spinor formalism, though very useful in constructing three-point amplitudes, is still essentially making use of unitarity in constructing four-point amplitudes.
 Moreover, the perturbative unitarity approach itself neglects some crucial aspects of the underlying physics.
 First, precise cancellation between diagrams from perturbative unitarity implies an underlying symmetry.
 This symmetry, however, is not manifest in the amplitudes, making the cancellation seems ad hoc.
-It's only in the Lagrangian that it's clear the symmetry is gauge symmetry with spontaneous symmetry breaking(S.S.B).
+It's only in the Lagrangian that it's clear the symmetry is gauge symmetry with spontaneous symmetry breaking(SSB).
 The problem then is how to implement gauge symmetry at the level of amplitudes.
-It would be also optimal to trace the origin of massive gauge symmetry to Lorentz symmtry directly like the massless case, instead of extracting it from Lagrangian.
+It would be also optimal to trace the origin of massive gauge symmetry to Lorentz symmetry directly like the massless case, instead of extracting it from Lagrangian.
 Second, the perturbative unitarity approach proves that an elementary scalar can restore the self-consistency of scattering amplitudes and the related theory.
 However, it's not the only possible solution.
-In both technicolor theory (\cite{Hill:2002ap, Weinberg:1975gm, Susskind:1978ms}) and Composite Higgs models (\cite{Kaplan:1983sm, Dugan:1984hq, Miransky:1988xi, Miransky:1989ds}), unitarity is restored through exchange of many resonances in scattering and ultimately the dissolution of composite particles.
-This means that we need a clear criteria on the amplitudes to exclude other possibilities in favor of the elementary scalar solution.
+In both technicolor theory (\cite{Hill:2002ap, Weinberg:1975gm, Susskind:1978ms}) and composite Higgs models (\cite{Kaplan:1983sm, Dugan:1984hq, Miransky:1988xi, Miransky:1989ds}), unitarity is restored through exchange of many resonances in scattering and ultimately the dissolution of composite particles.
+This means that we need a clear criteria on the amplitudes to exclude other possibilities in favor of the elementary particle solution.
 Finally, perturbative unitarity does not apply to all physical scenarios.
-In Stueckelberg theory, individual diagrams have no unitarity violating behavior \cite{RUEGG_2004}.
-It's more complete incorporate this case into the project.
+In Stueckelberg theory, amplitudes have no unitarity violating behavior \cite{RUEGG_2004}.
+It's more complete and satisfying to incorporate this case into the project too.